DataDog/integrations-core/cilium/README.md

 ### Configuration

-1. Edit the `cilium.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your cilium performance data.
+1. Edit the `cilium.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your Cilium performance data.
 See the [sample cilium.d/conf.yaml][3] for all available configuration options.
     * To collect `cilium-agent` metrics, enable the `agent_url` option.
     * To collect `cilium-operator` metrics, enable the `operator_url` option.